Transport in Barcelona: Barcelona Metro

-Trams in Barcelona
+Trams

 Trambesòs carriage by Glòries and the Torre Agbar.

 Although Barcelona had an extensive tram network (operated by Tramways de Barcelona S.A., a distant antecessor of Transports Metropolitans de Barcelona) during the 20th century, and was highly dependent on trams, as the 1951 tram boycott proves, the tram network was upgraded in the early 1960s with the acquisition of a total of 101 PCC type tram cars from the DC Transit system of Washington, DC.
 Tram service was eventually discontinued in 1971, except for the Tramvia Blau on the Tibidabo.
 In 2004, however, two new tram systems were introduced: Trambaix (taking its name from the Baix Llobregat comarca, the western part of the metropolitan area), and the Trambesòs, from the river Besòs which runs through the eastern part).
 Both systems have three routes each (as of 2009), but new introductions are expected and pending approval.
 An ambitious project to link the whole of Barcelona through Avinguda Diagonal and linking both systems is pending revision.

-Buses in Barcelona
+Buses

 Buses in Barcelona are a major form of public transport in Barcelona, with an extensive local and interurban bus network.
 There is also a network of night buses called Nitbus and a bus rapid transit system called RetBus is being set up, which is intended to complement the current local bus network.
 All bus routes serving Barcelona metropolitan area are organized by Autoritat del Transport Metropolità (ATM).
 Local services are operated in most part by Transports Metropolitans de Barcelona (TMB), although other bus services are operated by several private companies under common names.